socialmaya/simplr/README.md

 ## Social Maya ॐ

-Social Maya is a social network designed to connect creatives and intellectuals.
+Social Maya, a totally organic, non-GMO social network designed to connect awesome people.

 Anrcho is now being hosted from within Social Maya, at https://anrcho.com, no invite necessary.
 Anrcho is an anonymous voting platform for the digital proletariat.
 There you can organize through direct democracy and build consensus with the members of your community.